Argonne-National-Laboratory/PIPS/ThirdPartyLibs/MA27/README.txt

 # Double-precision source code for MA27 is required.

-#After you have download MA27, please decompress it in the current
+# Please copy the .tar.gz file in the current folder.
+Then run
-# folder.
-Then use the script installMa27.sh to install MA27
+# the script installMa27.sh to install MA27.